-Financial Advisor
+Co-Financial Advisor

-Hilltop Securities Inc. is employed as the Financial Advisor to the District to render certain professional services, including advising the District on a plan of financing and preparing the Official Statement, including the Official Notice of Sale and the Official Bid Form for the sale of the Bonds.
-In its capacity as Financial Advisor, Hilltop Securities Inc. has compiled and edited this Official Statement.
-In addition to compiling and editing, the Financial Advisor has obtained the information set forth herein under the caption indicated from the following sources:
+Masterson Advisors LLC and Post Oak Municipal Advisors LLC (collectively referred to as the "Financial Advisors"), are employed as the co-Financial Advisors to the District to render certain professional services, including advising the District on a plan of financing and preparing the Official Statement, including the Official Notice of Sale and the Official Bid Form for the sale of the Bonds.
+In its capacity as Financial Advisors, Masterson Advisors LLC, and Post Oak Municipal Advisors LLC have compiled and edited this Official Statement.
+In addition to compiling and editing, the Financial Advisors have obtained the information set forth herein under the caption indicated from the following sources:

-"THE DISTRICT" - the Developers, LJA Engineering, Inc. ("Engineer"), and Records of the District ("Records"); "THE DEVELOPERS AND MAJOR LANDOWNERS" - Developers; "ROAD SYSTEM" - Engineer; "WATER SUPPLY AND WASTEWATER TREATMENT SYSTEM" - Engineer; "UNLIMITED TAX BONDS AUTHORIZED BUT UNISSUED" - Records; "FINANCIAL STATEMENT" - Fort Bend Central Appraisal District and Tax Tech, Inc., Tax Assessor/Collector; "ESTIMATED OVERLAPPING DEBT STATEMENT" - Municipal Advisory Council of Texas and Financial Advisor; "TAX DATA" - Tax Tech, Inc.; "MANAGEMENT" - District Records; "DEBT SERVICE REQUIREMENTS" - Financial Advisor; "THE BONDS," "TAX PROCEDURES," "LEGAL MATTERS," and "TAX MATTERS" - Allen Boone Humphries Robinson LLP.
+"THE DISTRICT" - the Developers, LJA Engineering, Inc. ("Engineer"), and Records of the District ("Records"); "THE DEVELOPERS AND MAJOR LANDOWNERS" - Developers; "ROAD SYSTEM" - Engineer; "WATER SUPPLY AND WASTEWATER TREATMENT SYSTEM" - Engineer; "UNLIMITED TAX BONDS AUTHORIZED BUT UNISSUED" - Records; "FINANCIAL STATEMENT" - Fort Bend Central Appraisal District and Tax Tech, Inc., Tax Assessor/Collector; "ESTIMATED OVERLAPPING DEBT STATEMENT" - Municipal Advisory Council of Texas and Financial Advisors; "TAX DATA" - Tax Tech, Inc.; "MANAGEMENT" - District Records; "DEBT SERVICE REQUIREMENTS" - Financial Advisors; "THE BONDS," "TAX PROCEDURES," "LEGAL MATTERS," and "TAX MATTERS" - Allen Boone Humphries Robinson LLP.

-The Financial Advisor has provided the following sentence for inclusion in this Official Statement.
-The Financial Advisor has reviewed the information in this Official Statement in accordance with, and as part of, its responsibilities to the District and, as applicable, to investors under the federal securities laws as applied to the facts and circumstances of this transaction, but the Financial Advisor does not guarantee the accuracy or completeness of such information.
+The Financial Advisors have provided the following sentence for inclusion in this Official Statement.
+The Financial Advisors have reviewed the information in this Official Statement in accordance with, and as part of, its responsibilities to the District and, as applicable, to investors under the federal securities laws as applied to the facts and circumstances of this transaction, but the Financial Advisors do not guarantee the accuracy or completeness of such information.